This page was last updated on 17 June 2022

 Say you have a £130,000 mortgage that you want to pay off over 25 years.
 If the interest rate on the mortgage is 2.5%, the monthly repayment will be £583.

 If you’re on a fixed rate you won’t see any change until the end of your fixed period.
-Some people may even find their rate drops when their fixed rate period ends.

 It’s important to understand how a change in interest rates could impact your ability to pay.
 You can use a mortgage calculator to work out how your monthly payments might be affected.